neondatabase/website/content/docs/use-cases/saas-apps.md

 updatedOn: '2024-09-08T12:44:00.894Z'
 ---

-Teams building SaaS applications can accelerate development and reduce operational burden with Neon's innovative features like database branching, autoscaling, and a serverless operating model.
+Teams building SaaS applications can accelerate development workflows and reduce operational overhead with Neon features like database branching, autoscaling, and a serverless operating model.

 - Neon's **database branching** allows developers to create production-like copies of their databases instantly, streamlining development, testing, and CI/CD workflows.
 - With **autoscaling**, teams only pay for the resources they need as Neon adjusts CPU and memory based on workload, reducing costs and eliminating the need for manual resizing.
-- The **serverless model** further simplifies operations by removing server management tasks, enabling teams to focus on their core applications.
+- The **serverless model** simplifies operations by removing server management tasks, enabling teams to focus on their core applications.

 These features combine to help teams ship faster and more efficiently.